dreamcatcher-tech/network/Inbox/2025-06-07 1448 base ui for dreamcatcher.md

 seems best to just use bolt for the flop, as a starter pack, then rely on codex to bed it in ? to use our framework requires specific training and prompting. so it might be wasted effort to rely on bolt, if it doesn't work first pop.

+make a github template ui so can create template with all the settings for pages already there ?